·

 Uncover the allure of Leiden, a quintessential Dutch gem just a brief half-hour trip from Amsterdam.
 Delve into its historic canals, charming windmills, and vibrant culture, immersing yourself in the essence of traditional Dutch life.

-In our recent post about The Hague (which you can find here), we introduced our journey as new residents of the Netherlands.
+In our post about The Hague (which you can find here), we introduced our journey as new residents of the Netherlands.
 Eager to showcase the country's diverse offerings beyond the bustling streets of Amsterdam, we're thrilled to unveil the charm of Leiden.
 Located just a short half-hour journey from the renowned Venice of the North, Leiden beckons with its lively ambiance and rich Dutch heritage, promising a delightful exploration into the heart of Dutch culture.
 Join us for a delightful stroll through its streets, filled with history and hidden gems.
 Whether you love history, art, or just want a taste of Dutch life, our walk promises an unforgettable adventure in Leiden!

 Canals in Leiden